 Still undecided if I will attempt a 100-miler in the near future, but in case I do, I continue to sign up for appealing long-distance races for motivation to consistently train.
 In the second week of October, noticing how rapidly colder Nebraska was becoming and I may not be able to participate in another race in the state until winter passes, I hastily and almost instinctively signed up for a trail half marathon at The Ranch Run, taking place on October 29, 2016, in Elkhorn, 15 miles west of Omaha.
 I even convinced a friend who had never run outdoors to run a 5K in the same event, assuming the trail to be flat.
 Unaware the event website provided an elevation chart, I had no information on the conditions of the racecourse; “Is it flat?
 Is it hilly?
 Is it entirely run on a trail?”
 I wondered.
 The race director answered me the course, with the exception of one immense hill in each of the two loops, would be relatively flat, which proved to be utterly false from my perspective.

 I sprinted to the finish line, with sufficient energy remaining to cheerfully pose to the photographer simultaneously, in 2:08:58.
 Taking a sip of Powerade that tasted like a drop of Heaven, I saw salt covering parts of my face and arms, reminding me of my 51-mile experience in Needville, Texas, in December 2015.
-I can confidently accept The Ranch Run as my hilliest and most technical race to date, and I thank God for protecting me once again and my semi-proud result of 17th place out of 45 entrants.
+I can confidently accept The Ranch Run as my hilliest and most technical race to date, and I thank God for protecting me once again.